radiodario/xstate-on-react-native/README.md

 </style>
 # WRONG!

-# This is a photo of a typical react native project
+# This is a photo of what a typical react native project looks like to a new dev who joins your team

 ![bg](img/ModularSynth.gif)